hieuvp/learning-python/learn-the-basics/conditions/README.md

 print(x == y)

-# Unlike the "double equals" operator "=="
+# Unlike the "double equals (==)" operator
-# The "is" operator doesn't match the "values" of the variables, but the "instances" themselves
+# "is" operator does not match the "values" of the variables, but the "instances" themselves
 print(x is y)
 ```